torch-core/tolk-auth/README.md

 ```

 - `owner`: The current contract owner address with full control.
-- `pendingOwner`: The pending owner address (address 0 indicates no pending transfer).
+- `pendingOwner`: The pending owner address (null indicates no pending transfer).
 - `timelockPeriod`: The timelock duration for ownership transfer (in seconds, e.g., 86400 seconds = 1 day).
 - `proposeTime`: The timestamp of the ownership transfer proposal (0 indicates no proposal).